-The inclusion of an energy efficiency and sustainable construction policy would have no impact in respect of the Habitats Directive, Water Framework Directive, Air Quality Framework Directive or Birds Directive.

-In seeking to improve the energy efficiency of new homes and reduce carbon dioxide emissions, the plan will seek to partially mitigate the impacts of large scale housing and employment growth proposed at the local level.
+- v The inclusion of an energy efficiency and sustainable construction policy would have no impact in respect of the Habitats Directive, Water Framework Directive, Air Quality Framework Directive or Birds Directive. - The plan will seek to partially mitigate the impacts of large scale housing and employment growth proposed at the local level through the inclusion of policies to support the reduction in energy and car usage in new development.
 However, given the scale of growth proposed the Plan will still have local impacts in respect of energy (resource) use.
 The Plan will therefore contribute to increases in overall emissions of climate change gases within the Plan period although local increases associated with growth will be further offset (and fully mitigated if statutory carbon dioxide reduction targets are met) by national policies to decarbonise energy generation through the development of renewable energy resources, nuclear power and through and expansion of relatively low carbon gas fired power stations.
 Growth in South Derbyshire and other local authorities should not therefore lead to any increase in greenhouse gas (GHG) emissions at the national level.

-Summary of Broad Opt IIOIIS A pprais oai Design Excellence To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
-To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and vilage centres To improve the quality of new development and the existing built environment.
-To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To protect and enhance the cultural, architectural and archaeological heritage of the District To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Option 1: Use Building Regulations V ✓ ? ✓ ✓ ✓ ? ✓ V ?
-X Option 2: Set Targets X 44 ✓ Х ? $\checkmark\checkmark$ ✓ ? ✓ $\checkmark\checkmark$ ?
-X Option 3: Higher Targets on Specific Sites X V ✓ X - - ? $\checkmark\checkmark$ ✓ ? ✓ V ? - X

-All options performed similarly, although options 2 and 3 performed slightly worst against objectives to improve housing delivery and new infrastructure provision.
-This is because the additional costs associated with adopting local targets could affect the viability of developments and could result in the delivery of less market and affordable homes and open space and green infrastructure on some sites.
-Options 2 and 3 did perform better in respect options to improve sustainable construction.
-Although these benefits would be temporary in nature given proposed building regulation changes in 2016 and 2019.
+Summary of Broad Op tions A pprais sai Design Excellence To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skils base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices. truc aniti To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and vilage centres To improve the quality of new development and the existing built environment.
+To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To protect and enhance the cultural, architectural and archaeological heritage of the District To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Option 1: Use Building Regulations √ √ ✓ ? ✓ ✓ ✓ ? ✓ √ √ ? - X Option 2: Set Targets X $\checkmark\checkmark$ ✓ Х ? $\checkmark\checkmark$ ✓ ? ✓ $\checkmark\checkmark$?
+X Option 3: Higher Targets on Specific Sites X $\checkmark\checkmark$ ✓ X ? $\checkmark\checkmark$ ✓ ? ✓ $\checkmark\checkmark$? - X vii All options performed similarly, although options 2 and 3 performed slightly worst against objectives to improve housing delivery and new infrastructure provision.
+This is because the additional costs associated with delivering even voluntary energy efficiency measures in new homes could affect the viability of developments and could result in the delivery of less market and affordable homes and open space and green infrastructure on some sites.
+Options 2 and 3 did perform better in respect of options to improve sustainable construction.